madslundt/DotNetBaseSample/README.md

 `DatabaseContext.cs` contain all the models and makes sure that an event is published once executing `SaveChangesAsync`.

 ## Infrastructure
-Infrastructure contains configuration and helper functions to keep hidden fra the API.
+Infrastructure contains configuration and helper functions to from the API implementations.
 It makes it way easier to read `Startup.cs` when every addition is referred to as a function.
+Also it makes it a lot easier to set up multiple projects within the solution.

 The reason this is a project in the solution and not a Nuget dependency is that it becomes a lot more transparent and possible to change in case it's needed.